vtisweden/java-projects/atap/docs/README.md

 ** This document is under construction.
 Please come back later. **

-This program implements a solution heuristic for the ATAP.
-It pushes the model system towards a Nash equilibrium (still without any guarantee that such an equilbrium exists or that it will be reached given that it exists).
-This document provides a detailed explanation of the method:

-*G. Flötteröd (2025).
+The `se.vti.atap` package implements a solution heuristic for the agent-based traffic assigment problem.
+It contains a MATSim extension (subpackage `matsim`) and a stand-alone implementation (subpackage `minimalframework`).
+Both are described further below.
+A detailed explanation of the method can be found in the following working paper (until publication only available via Email from gunnar.flotterod@vti.se): *G. Flötteröd (2025).
 A simulation heuristic for traveler- and vehicle-discrete dynamic traffic assignment.
-Technical report.
 Linköping University and Swedish National Road and Transport Research Institute.*

 ## Using the ATAP MATSim extension